 Thousands of free tutorials, documentation pages, YouTube channels, and forums are available.
 Whether you’re troubleshooting an error or learning a new feature, help is only a search away.

-If you’re using a paid WordPress.com plan, you’ll also have access to live chat support.
-This service is available Monday through Friday for all paid plans, and seven days a week for Business and Commerce plan users.
+If you’re using a paid WordPress.com plan, you’ll also have access to live chat and email support.
+Higher-tier plans receive priority and extended availability.

 While WordPress’s official support doesn’t extend to third-party plugins or themes, you’ll find plenty of help on forums like WordPress.org, Stack Overflow, and countless niche blogs.